yuanheng-zhao/vllm-omni/docs/contributing/model/adding_diffusion_model.md

         self.blocks = nn.ModuleList([...])  # Transformer blocks
 ```

-**Note:** Layerwise offloading is primarily recommended for **video generation models** where the compute cost per block is high enough to effectively overlap with memory prefetch operations.
+**Note:** Layerwise offloading is primarily recommended for large **video generation models** where the compute cost per block is high enough to effectively overlap with memory prefetch operations.

 ---